 Landing #3 – Almirante Brown station

-The Almirante Brown station is made up of around seven distinctively orange-colored buildings sitting on rocky outcroppings along the water which, from the ship, really stand out in contrast to the snowy white landscape behind.
+The Almirante Brown station is made up of around seven orange-colored buildings sitting on rocky outcroppings along the water which, from the ship, really stand out in contrast to the snowy white landscape behind.

 When you visit Almirante Brown, you can walk among the buildings and enjoy the small colony of Gentoo penguins hanging out in the station area.
 They know a good ocean-front view when they see one!

 Then there’s the opportunity to walk up a snowy hill for stunning views of the iceberg-filled bay below which I did.
-The larger hill route was closed off due to high winds by the time I was there.
+The upper hill route was closed off due to high winds by the time I was there.